potetball/tctm/README.md

 dotnet run
 ```

-The app will be available at the URL shown in the console (typically `https://localhost:7xxx`).
+The app will be available at `https://localhost:7182` (or `http://localhost:5081`).
 The database is created automatically on first run via EF Core migrations.

 ### Run frontend only (standalone)